jimneylee/JLNimbusTimeline/README.md

 NimbusTimeline
 ==============

-NimbusTimeline is a secondary development based on the most popular ios libs [nimbus](https://github.com/jverkoey/nimbus) and [AFNetworking](https://github.com/AFNetworking/AFNetworking),
+secondary development based on the most popular ios libs [nimbus](https://github.com/jverkoey/nimbus) and [AFNetworking](https://github.com/AFNetworking/AFNetworking),

-if u want to request timeline data, and show it with tableview, this lib is very useful for u!
+this lib is very useful for requesting timeline data, and show it with tableview,

 Wish u enjoy it.